INMNF_HeaderTransparent_June 3&4-8

 What are the learning objectives?

-• Explain the core principles that make information modeling effective in manufacturing
+• Grasp the underlying principles that make information modeling impactful

-• Understand how CESMII Smart Manufacturing Imperatives enable application interoperability, reduce data silos and stovepipe architectures, and lower barriers to standardization
+• Recognize how CESMII’s 3 SM Imperatives enable application interoperability, minimize data silos/stovepipe architectures, and lower the barriers to standardization

 How often will this course be offered?